Guide To Rome’s Colosseum In 2024: What To See & Essential Tips

 Guided tours have a special priority entrance.
 So if you are on one, you will get through security more quickly than if you just have a ticket.

 I hope you’ve enjoyed my guide to the Colosseum in Rome.
-You may enjoy these other Rome travel guides and resources:
+You may find these other Rome travel guides useful:

 If you’d like to visit the Colosseum in Rome, pin it for later.